 Prayer Plant Pest and Disease Considerations

-The prayer plants like humidity, whereas pests like spider mites hate it.
-If you find white webs or fungal over the leaves, it’s time to get the humidity around the prayer plant under check and control to the right amount.
+The prayer-plants like humidity, whereas pests like spider mites hate it.
+If you find white webs or fungi over the leaves, it’s time to get the humidity around the prayer plant under check and control to the right amount.
 A good warm water spray will also help and damp cloth to wipe away the webs and good organic horticultural oil will also help to boost your plant’s general tolerance to invaders.

 - If the leaves of the prayer plants are curling up or turning brownish, it’s a sign that it’s getting more sunlight than it requires.
 Prayer plants’ leaves are much greener in shade.
 Much sunlight makes the leaves bleach.
 Another cause of brown tips could be the chlorine content in the tap water.
 To resolve these problems, use filtered water or let the water sit 24 hours before watering it again.

 - If you see water spots over the leaves, it’s conclusive to say that the prayer plant is certainly dealing helimthosporium leaf spot.
 If it is not controlled, this can destroy the plant.
 This is caused due to overwatering and can be stopped by stop over-watering the plant.
 Another remedy to fix it is to use neem oil over the leaves.

 There are not many requirements for tools, the basics that would be required are:

 - A plastic or glass pot or glazed ceramic container with a drainage hole

 - Saucer or tray to catch water beneath the pot